- 3 Minutes to read

 Dataddo is very flexible when it comes to connecting to various online data sources.
 Thanks to our unique and robust data transformation middleware, Dataddo can connect to almost any online service providing it JSON/CSV/XML-based API (which is indeed the case of the overwhelming majority).
 Even in the case of proprietary APIs, our team is available to build custom connectors in 2-3 weeks.

 Types of Universal Connectors

-For additional flexibility, our universal connectors are designed to mimic HTTP calls; therefore parameters such as URLs, headers, or bodies can be specified.
-You can connect to any service with a JSON, CSV, or XML output option.
+For additional flexibility, our universal connectors are designed to mimic HTTP calls.
+As such, parameters such as URLs, headers, or bodies can be specified and you can connect to any service with a JSON, CSV, or XML output option.

-In addition to configuring standard HTTP call parameters, it is necessary to enter a transformation pipeline expression in the form of a short script that will indicate how to transform the output of the API call to a format that is digestible by Dataddo.
+In addition to configuring standard HTTP call parameters, it is necessary to enter a transformation pipeline expression in the form of a short script.
+This will indicate how to transform the output of the API call to a format that is digestible by Dataddo.